chrisdone/website/posts/hell.markdown

 And [other problems.](https://danluu.com/cli-complexity/#maven)

 Bash, zsh, fish, etc. have problems:

-They're incomprehensible gobbledegook.
+* They're incomprehensible gobbledegook.
-They use quotation (`x=$(ls -1) ..`) which makes it easy to make mistakes.
+* They use quotation (`x=$(ls -1) ..`) which makes it easy to make mistakes.
-They lean far too heavily on sub processes to do basic things.
+* They lean far too heavily on sub processes to do basic things.
-Therefore things like equality, arithmetic, ordering, etc. are completely unprincipled.
+* Therefore things like equality, arithmetic, ordering, etc. are completely unprincipled.
 Absolutely full of pitfalls.[^4]

 But, bash does have some upsides: It's stable, it's simple, and it works the same on every machine.
 You can write a bash script and keep it running for years while never having to change any code.
-The code you wrote last year will be the same next year.
+The code you wrote last year will be the same next year, which is not true of most popular programming languages.

-So in the interest of defining a language that I *would* like to use, let's discuss the anatomy of a shell scripting language: It should be very basic.
+So in the interest of defining a language that I *would* like to use, let's discuss the anatomy of a shell scripting language:

+* It should be very basic.
-It should run immediately (no visible compilation steps).
+* It should run immediately (no visible compilation steps).
-It should have no module system.
+* It should have no module system.
-It should have no package system.
+* It should have no package system.[^5]
-It should have no abstraction capabilities (classes, data types, polymorphic functions, etc.).
+* It should have no abstraction capabilities (classes, data types, polymorphic
+* functions, etc.).
-And it does not change in backwards-incompatible ways.[^2] Why no module or package system?
+* And it does not change in backwards-incompatible ways.[^2]

+Why no module or package system?
 They make it harder for a system to be "done."
 There always some other integration that you can do; some other feature.